The Constitution and American Unity, with Yuval Levin

 Liam Julian | Moderator

-Liam Julian is Vice President of Programs & Public Policy for the Sandra Day O’Connor Institute for American Democracy.
-He was previously managing editor of Policy Review magazine in Washington, D.C.
-His writing and commentary on public policy topics has appeared in a variety of publications such as The Washington Post, The Atlantic, City Journal, and National Review and on programs such as NPR’s Morning Edition and All Things Considered.
-Mr. Julian also spent time working with the College Board, where he oversaw development of Advanced Placement curricula, including the redesign of the AP U.S. Government and Politics course.
-From 2006 to 2013, he was a Hoover Institution research fellow at Stanford University.
+Liam Julian is Vice President of Programs & Public Policy at the Sandra Day O’Connor Institute for American Democracy.
+He was previously managing editor of Policy Review magazine in Washington, D.C., and a research fellow at Stanford University’s Hoover Institution.
+His writing and commentary on public policy have appeared in publications such as The Washington Post, The Atlantic, National Review, and RealClearPolitics, and on NPR programs including Morning Edition and All Things Considered.
+He also directed development of Advanced Placement curricula at the College Board, including leading the redesign of the AP U.S. Government and Politics course.